Renunciation

 As a result, one sees that the only way to end this stress and unhappiness is to renounce this clinging by following the Eightfold Path.

-Supramundane or Noble Right View is not a belief or definition; this is because a belief prevents one from seeing true reality, rather, it is the way one perceives the world.
+Supramundane or Noble Right View is not a belief or definition; this is because a belief prevents one from seeing true reality.
+Rather, it is the way one perceives the world.

 A typical person assumes there is an enduring self to whom their experiences are happening, a self that manages these experiences by interacting with the external world.

-That the abandonment of wrong views and defilements is achieved through various practices, such as seeing clearly, restraining, skillfully using, avoiding, enduring, removing, and developing wholesome qualities.
+The abandonment of wrong views and defilements is achieved through various practices, such as seeing clearly, restraining, skillfully using, avoiding, enduring, removing, and developing wholesome qualities.

 Right View Contemplating the Four Noble Truths